Clearly Better Commercial

 Property Manager

-Selecting an onsite manager for your commercial property is one of the most important decisions you’ll make as a property owner.
-Your onsite manager is your boots on the ground, point of contact for your tenants, and record keeper for your property’s agreements, insurance policies, and accounting records.
+Selecting an on-site property manager for your commercial property is one of the most important decisions you’ll make as a property owner.
+Your onsite manager is your boots on the ground, your point of contact for your tenants, and your record keeper for your property’s agreements, insurance policies, and accounting records.

 Your onsite manager should work well with you and your commercial property management company.
 Often, Clarity Commercial will find, hire, and manage onsite managers for the property owners we partner with.
 Here is what we expect our onsite managers to do and what we look for in an onsite manager.